laravel/docs/contracts.md

 Laravel's [facades](/docs/{{version}}/facades) and helper functions provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
 In most cases, each facade has an equivalent contract.

 Unlike facades, which do not require you to require them in your class' constructor, contracts allow you to define explicit dependencies for your classes.
-Some developers prefer to explicitly define their dependencies in this way and therefore prefer to use contracts, while other developers enjoy the convenience of facades.
+Some developers prefer to explicitly define their dependencies in this way and therefore prefer to use contracts, while other developers enjoy the convenience of facades. **In general, most applications can use facades without issue during development.**

 <a name="when-to-use-contracts"></a>
 ## When To Use Contracts

 As discussed elsewhere, much of the decision to use contracts or facades will come down to personal taste and the tastes of your development team.
 Both contracts and facades can be used to create robust, well-tested Laravel applications.
 As long as you are keeping your class' responsibilities focused, you will notice very few practical differences between using contracts and facades.

-However, you may still have several questions regarding contracts.
+However, you may still have several questions regarding the benefits of contracts.
 For example, why use interfaces at all?
 Isn't using interfaces more complicated?
 Let's distill the reasons for using interfaces to the following headings: loose coupling and simplicity.

 <a name="loose-coupling"></a>
 ### Loose Coupling